lkobierski/qa-engineering/04-test-automation/README.md

-# Test Automation
+# API Test Automation - Reqres API Tests

-This section contains automated tests created as part of a QA engineering portfolio.
+This section contains automated tests the Reqres public API created as part of a QA engineering portfolio.

-The purpose of this section is to demonstrate practical test automation skills across different tools and testing layers, including API automation and UI automation.

 ---